0x1337C0D3/dynamock/README.md

 # dynamock
-Simple DynamoDB mocking for testing
+DynamoDB mocking for testing

 # How to use

-The syntax for expectation store is similar to jmockit in Java.
+The syntax for expectation store is similar to `mockito` in Java.

 ```
 // mocked struct